 Students are invited to a fun Las Vegas bar to mix and mingle with peers before heading out on the town.

 Here’s a program to give you spending money while in Las Vegas.
-Every optometry student will receive a passport in their student packet when they get their attendee badge at the Student Registration Desk.
-For each event or sponsors’ booth you attend that’s listed on the passport, you will be entered for the chance to win one of several $25 gift cards.
-Winners will be drawn at the optometry student party Saturday night, along with 3 - $100 gift cards.
-There will be over 30 chances to win.
+Every optometry and optician student will receive a passport in their student packet when they get their attendee badge at the Student Registration Desk.
+For each event or sponsors’ booth you attend that’s listed on the passport, you will be entered for the chance to win one of several $100 gift cards.

 Enjoy your time at International Vision Expo West in one of the premier hotels Las Vegas has to offer!
 International Vision Expo has worked with a number of hotels to provide you reduced rates.
-Book your hotel here.
-The hotel reservation deadline is August 15, 2014.
+Book your hotel or find other travel discounts.
+The hotel reservation deadline is August 24, 2015.
 A complimentary shuttle bus will transport guests from the listed hotels to the convention center.

 To register as an Optometry Student for Vision Expo West: